 - Most grains (if you consume them)

-Sprouts have gotten some negative attention lately for their potential to carry bacteria that cause food borne illness.
-In the past, they have been connected to outbreaks of Salmonella and E. coli.
+Sprouts have gotten some negative attention from time to time for their potential to carry bacteria that cause foodborne illness.
+In the past, they have been connected to outbreaks of salmonella and E. coli.
 So are sprouts too dangerous to eat?
-Not so fast…

-The bacteria that causes illness is often found on the seed itself and proper preparation and sprouting methods can help avoid problems.
-It is also possible to find seeds that have been tested for bacteria, which MAY help reduce the likelihood of a bacteria that causes illness.
+The bacteria that cause illness are often found on the seed itself.
+Proper preparation and sprouting methods can help avoid problems.
+It is also possible to find seeds that have been tested for bacteria, which MAY help reduce the likelihood of problematic bacteria.